PM-Notes/Prince2/README.md

 - Define the project's products
 - Define the quality criteria
 - Define the quality method (the way we check the product meets it criteria)
-- Define the quality respoinsibilities of those involved
+- Define the quality responsibilities of those involved

-The pourpose of planning is to provide a secure basis for:
+The purpose of planning is to provide a secure basis for:
 - Project board agree to the expectations / acceptance criteria and the means on how it will be judged.
-- Communicating agreements with the stakeholders (for a common understanding on what the project is setting out to acheive)
+- Communicating agreements with the stakeholders (for a common understanding on what the project is setting out to achieve)
-- Baseline the projects quality controls and tolerances (to ensiure we provide products that are fit for purpose)
+- Baseline the projects quality controls and tolerances (to ensure we provide products that are fit for purpose)

 ### Quality Control